VA Claims & Separation Benefits

 As the largest organization of combat veterans, we understand the frustrations that can arise when transitioning out of the military or filing a claim with the Department of Veterans Affairs.
 The claims process can be confusing and one that service members and veterans shouldn't try to navigate alone.
 That's why the VFW's National Veterans Service (NVS) was established to help all veterans, service members and their families.

 NVS consists of a nationwide network of VA accredited service officers and Benefits Delivery at Discharge (BDD) representatives who are experts in dealing with the VA and are the key to your success.
-We recover approximately $1.2 billion in earned benefits and compensation for veterans each year and are here to help you cut through the bureaucratic red tape.
+Our cadre of highly-trained and professional advocates help veterans cut through bureaucratic red tape.
+In 2016 alone, VA reports veterans represented by the VFW received more than $7.2 billion in earned benefits.

 VFW Service Officers are trained experts, helping veterans develop their case with ease by reviewing and applying current law, pertinent legislation, regulations and medical histories.
 As skilled professionals, we assist in filing for disability compensation, rehabilitation and education programs, pension and death benefits, and employment and training programs.
 Furthermore, we won’t hesitate to request hearings before the VA and the Board of Veterans Appeals to present oral arguments when needed.

 VFW Service Officers are with America's veterans every step of the way once they're ready to file a claim.
 This is a service the VFW is proud to offer--free of charge--to anyone seeking assistance with the claims process.

 Learn more about Veterans Affairs benefits and what to expect after you file a claim.

 Benefits Delivery at Discharge